nodejs/node/deps/npm/doc/misc/npm-config.md

 Whether or not to output JSON data, rather than the normal output.

 This feature is currently experimental, and the output data structures for many commands is either not implemented in JSON yet, or subject to change.
-Only the output from `npm ls --json` and `npm search --json` are currently valid.
+Only the output from `npm ls --json` is currently valid.

 ### key

 * Default: `null`
 * Type: String

 A client key to pass when accessing the registry.
-Values should be in PEM format with newlines replaced by the string "\n".
-For example:

-    key="-----BEGIN PRIVATE KEY-----\nXXXX\nXXXX\n-----END PRIVATE KEY-----"

-It is _not_ the path to a key file (and there is no "keyfile" option).

-### legacy-bundling

-* Default: false
-* Type: Boolean

-Causes npm to install the package such that versions of npm prior to 1.4, such as the one included with node 0.8, can install the package.
-This eliminates all automatic deduping.
-If used with `global-style` this option will be preferred.

 ### link